Soumasish2005/SalaryPrediction-LinearRegression/README.md

 ## Project Structure
 - Salary_Prediction_v1.ipynb    — Main analysis and training notebook
-- Salary Data.csv               — Input dataset (not included in repo)
+- Salary Data.csv               — Input dataset (included in repo)
 - saved_models/                 — Directory to store the serialized best model
 - README.md                     — This file

-## Recommendations / Next Steps
+## Next Steps
-- Add a requirements.txt or environment.yml for reproducibility.

 - Persist LabelEncoders and preprocessing pipeline (e.g., with sklearn.pipeline) to ensure consistent inference transformations.
 - Perform cross-validation and hyperparameter tuning (GridSearchCV / RandomizedSearchCV).
 - Expand feature engineering (text/vector features for job titles, location encoding, experience bucketing).
 - Consider model explainability tools (SHAP/LIME) for feature impact analysis.

-## Contributing
-Contributions are welcome.
-Please open an issue or submit a pull request with a clear description of changes.

 ## License
+- This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the LICENSE file for the full license text.
-Add a license file (e.g., MIT) that suits your project's needs.
-If using Kaggle or third-party datasets, ensure compliance with their license and attribution requirements.
+- If using third-party datasets (for example from Kaggle), ensure you comply with their license and attribution requirements; dataset licenses may differ from the project's code license.